Felix feUSD (FEUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Felix feUSD Historical Price

-According to the latest data gathered on Felix feUSD live price page, the current price of Felix feUSD is 0.990542USD.
-The circulating supply of Felix feUSD(FEUSD) is 53.84M FEUSD , giving it a market capitalization of $53.17M.
+According to the latest data gathered on Felix feUSD live price page, the current price of Felix feUSD is 0.995447USD.
+The circulating supply of Felix feUSD(FEUSD) is 52.35M FEUSD , giving it a market capitalization of $52.04M.

 The Felix feUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FEUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.